Form 8.3 - Urban Logistics REIT plc

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerGewinnmitnahmen nach starker Vorwoche: SMI stabil -- DAX leichter -- Asiens Börsen letztlich uneinheitlich
+Börse aktuell - Live TickerUS-Erzeugerpreise im Blick: SMI mit Verlusten -- DAX bleibt nach neuem Rekord über 18'000 Punkten -- Asiens Börsen schliessen mehrheitlich in Rot

-Am heimischen Aktienmarkt geht es zum Wochanstart seitwärts.
-Der DAX gibt ab.
-Die grössten Börsen in Asien schlugen am Montag unterschiedliche Richtungen ein.
+Der heimische Aktienmarkt zeigt sich am Donnerstag mit leichten Verlusten.
+In Deutschland setzt sich die Rekordrally fort.
+In Fernost ging es mehrheitlich nach unten.

 finanzen.net News